TepsicMarko/zavrsni/README.md

 - Drag and drop of desktop icons
 - Drag and drop of multiple desktop icons selected with rectange selection
 - Automatic rearrangement of icons if the dragged icon, or group of icons is dropped onto an occupied position in desktop grid
-- Drag and drop files from your PC to the desktop
+- Drag and drop files from your PC to the desktop+
+- Paste copied files with context menu or keyboard shortcuts

 <br>

 ### Desktop Icon

 - Represents File System entry under /Desktop folder
-- Edit icon (file) name
-- Delete icon (file)
-- Open icon (file) with default app
+- Open, open with, extract, download, set as background, cut, copy, delete, rename with context menu
+- Cut, copy, delete with keyboard shortcuts

 <br>